zseta/copilot-instructions/README.md

     };
 }
 Then reference this object in html using `x-data="exampleApp()`.
 And also include the js file in html of course.
-Add a readme that contains minimal instructions how to install dependencies with `uv sync` and use `uv run src/main.py` as run instruction.
+Index.html should have clean, simple, maintainable code.
+Alpinejs variables should live in js/app.js Add a readme that contains minimal instructions how to install dependencies with `uv sync` and use `uv run src/main.py` as run instruction.
 When done, activate the env with source .venv/bin/activate and run `python src/main.py` from the root project folder.
 ```